 - Must know the soil type

-- Must know the depth and width of excavation
+- Must know the depth and width of the excavation

 - Must be familiar with the OSHA or other relevant standard Tables